kumahq/kuma-website/docs/docs/0.4.0/quickstart/kubernetes.md

 #### See the connected dataplanes

-Since the demo application already comes with the following label associated to the `kuma-demo` namespace, Kuma already knows that it needs to automatically inject a sidecar proxy to every Kubernetes deployment in the `default` [Mesh](/docs/0.4.0/policies/mesh/) resource:
+Since the demo application already comes with the `kuma.io/sidecar-injection` label enabled on the `kuma-demo` namespace, Kuma [already knows](/docs/0.4.0/documentation/dps-and-data-model/#kubernetes) that it needs to automatically inject a sidecar proxy to every Kubernetes deployment in the `default` [Mesh](/docs/0.4.0/policies/mesh/) resource:

 ```yaml
 apiVersion: v1